PaddlePaddle/PaddleSpeech/examples/other/tts_finetune/tts3/README.md

                        directory to save feature files and metadata --output_dir OUTPUT_DIR
-                       Directory to save finetune model --ngpu NGPU          The number of gpu, if ngpu=0, use cpuSSB --epoch EPOCH        The epoch of finetune --finetune_config FINETUNE_CONFIG
+                       Directory to save finetune model --ngpu NGPU          The number of gpu, if ngpu=0, use cpu --epoch EPOCH        The epoch of finetune --finetune_config FINETUNE_CONFIG
                        Path to finetune config file